-Students who are still in high school or involved in their home school program are sometimes eligible to take college courses as follows:
+Students who are still in high school or involved in a state recognized home school program may be eligible to take college courses as follows:

-Concurrent Enrollment-16 or Older
+Concurrent or Dual Enrollment-16 or Older

-The Concurrent Enrollment Program is for those 16 or older who wish to take courses from the college while still enrolled in high school or an approved home school program.
+The Concurrent Enrollment Program and the Dual Enrollment Program are for those 16 or older who wish to take courses from the college while still enrolled in high school or an approved home school program.
 Students must be high school seniors or, if in an approved home school program, provide documentation of the completion of junior-level work.
 High school juniors may be eligible for participation provided they are 16 years of age and have completed all high school coursework in a particular field with a 2.50 cumulative grade-point average and a 3.00 in the field in question.
+Students should speak with their high school counselor before deciding whether to participate in the Concurrent Enrollment or the Dual Enrollment Program, since there are some important differences between them.
 In addition, each student must:

 - 1. Have a cumulative grade-point average of 2.50 or the equivalent. - 2.
 Be certified by the school principal or equivalent authority as approved for participation. - 3.
-Apply for admission and identify themselves as concurrent enrollment students under Program of Study. - 4.
-Pay the nonrefundable \$25.00 application fee. - 5.
-Take relevant college placement tests, achieving college-level placement scores, prior to registration. - 6.
+Apply for admission and identify themselves as concurrent enrollment or dual enrollment students under Program of Study. - 4.
+Pay the nonrefundable \$25.00 application fee. - Take relevant college placement tests, achieving college-level placement scores, prior to registration. - 6.
 Take no more than two courses each semester. - 7.
 Abide by all college policies, procedures and regulations while on campus or in the classroom. - 8.
 Upon receipt of an e-mail from the college regarding Owl Link, the college's Web-based computer system, sign in to Owl Link and become familiar with the services accessible through this system.
 The e-mail will contain full instructions.